pure-water/uVkCompute/fma_benchmark/Ampere_FP32.md

 # Conclusion

 It appears that only the independent stream can take advantage of the extra FP32 streaming.

-Hmm, that  really makes the feature a bit of ambigouls marketing feature!
+--- A2000 reflects a bit more of the co-issue impact
+--- 3060Ti's 2nd FP32 pipeline is more likely to be limited by some other factors as well

 |   | FP32/FP16|
 |---|---|
 |FMA Dispatch Type0 | 1X|